AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 * simplify the design of very complex journeys by splitting them into several ones
 * build journeys based on common and reusable journey patterns

 In the origin journey, simply add a **Jump** and select a target journey.
-When the individual enters the jump step, an internal event is sent to the target journey.
-The flow continues in the current journey.
+When the individual enters the jump step, an internal event is sent to the firs event of the target journey.
+If the jump action is successful, the individual continues to progress in the journey.
+The behavior is similar to other actions.

 In the target journey, the first event triggered internally by the jump will make the individual flow in the journey.